AbulfaslAhmadi/AbulfaslAhmadi/README.md

 # WhoAmI
-ABulfasl Ahmadi is a 17-year-old student based in Leipzig, with a passion for exploring the world of code.
+Abulfasl Ahmadi is a 17-year-old student based in Leipzig, with a passion for exploring the world of code.
 He is currently focused on completing his A-levels with majors in Maths and Computer Science.

 &nbsp;